jrpotter/notebook/notes/algorithms/sorting/selection-sort.md

 %%ANKI
 Basic
-How does selection sort partition its input array?
+How does `SELECTION_SORT` partition its input array?
 Back:
 ```
 [ sorted | unsorted ]